nonanne/Meal_Management_01/README.md

 # Ms.Nutrition
-・This app is my first one that I made.<br>
+・This app is the first one that I made.<br>
-・Only the Italian who are hungry should download my coad.
+・Only the Italians who are hungry should download my code.